 Derdack GmbH (in the following also “Derdack” or “we”) appreciates your interest in our website www.signl4.com (in the following also “SIGNL4 website” or “website”).
 We attach great importance to protecting your privacy.
 In the following we provide detailed information on how your data is handled.

-the IP address of the requesting internet-enabled device,
+the IP address of the requesting Internet-enabled device,

-the date and time of access,
+the date and time of the access,

-the name and URL of the accessed file,
+is the name and URL of the accessed file,

-to warrant a smooth connection,
+to ensure a smooth connection setup,

 other administrative purposes.

 3.2 If you would like to send us a message via the contact page on our website, e.g. via our feedback form, we collect your name, e-mail address and the name of your company.
 The indication of your telephone number is voluntary.
 We use your data exclusively to answer your message.
 The legal basis for this is Art.
 6 (1) (b) GDPR.
 The data is processed for the purpose of processing your inquiry.
 We store your personal data for as long as is necessary to process your request.

 For the exceptional cases in which personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.

 4.1 If you wish, you can also register for a SIGNL4 account via our website as an alternative to registering via the SIGNL4 mobile app.
 When you register, we will ask you for your e-mail address and a password to be set by you.
 You will then receive an email with an activation link to activate your Signl4 account at the email address you provided.
 If you click on the activation link, the login page opens again, where you can enter your e-mail address and password again.
 You will then be registered and logged in and will receive an e-mail message containing APIs created specifically for this purpose (an e-mail address and a webhook allowing you to use SIGNL4 as a team).